 If you have trouble holding in your urine, you’re likely incontinent.
 There are several factors that may increase your chances of being incontinent, including:

 Beyond these, there are other pre-existing conditions that may include urinary incontinence as a symptom or side-effect.
-If you suffer from these or other conditions involving your bladder or pelvis, talk to your provider at Brown, Pearson, and Guepet Gynecology to find out if you are a candidate for urinary incontinence treatment.
+If you suffer from these or other conditions involving your bladder or pelvis, talk to your provider at Brown, Pearson, & Guepet Gynecology and Urogynecologyto find out if you are a candidate for urinary incontinence treatment.

 Botox is a versatile treatment, but its main use is to calm or relax hyperactive muscles.
 The bladder is no different: if your urinary incontinence is caused by a neurologic condition, Botox may be used to calm the overactive nerves in your bladder that are causing it.